2343523532/ai-supercomputer/README.md

 ```

 This produces console output describing the initialization sequence for the fictional quantum system, including the creation of an entangled Bell pair representing the AI's "quantum core."

+## Ethical alignment

+Self-awareness: All demonstrations remain fictional, transparent, and safe.
+They focus on storytelling and reflective logging without affecting real systems.

+## License

+This project is licensed under the MIT License.
+See [LICENSE](LICENSE) for details.